AbdKing27/Tic-tac-toe-/README.md

 # Tic-tac-toe-

-This is a tic-tac-toe game build using HTML-CSS-Java Script.
+This is a tic-tac-toe game built using HTML-CSS-Java Script.